alpaca-core/alpaca-core-sdk/doc/dev/design-doc.md

         * A model must be loaded to create a...
     * Job: an inference job whose state persists while the job is "alive".
         * Multiple jobs can be created from a model.
-        * Jobs can (in theory) be concurrent
+        * Jobs can be concurrent.
+At least in theory.
+Code should treat them as such.
         * Jobs can execute ops.
     * Op: a computation performed by a job
         * Multiple ops can be executed by a job.
-        * The ops in a job are sequential, though queueing multiple ops is supported.
+        * The ops in a job are sequential
+        * Queueing multiple ops is supported.
         * Ops can change the job's state (say kv cache) and this change affects subsequent ops
             * For example a chat would be composed of a job with multiple ops: one for each input by the user.
         * Some ops can, however, clear the state or parts of it